Napoli wins violence-marred Italian Cup final

-An off-duty police officer also was reportedly injured, and there were scenes of violence inside Stadio Olimpico.
-A firefighter injured by fireworks thrown from the stands by Napoli supporters.′
+As a result of the shooting, in which an off-duty police officer was also reportedly injured, the final started 40 minutes late, and there were scenes of violence inside the stadium with a firefighter injured by fireworks thrown from the stands by Napoli supporters.

-Inside the stadium, Napoli captain Marek Hamsik talked with the fans before kickoff in an effort to calm them.
+Inside the stadium, Napoli captain Marek Hamsik went over to talk with the fans and calm them down before kickoff.

-Napoli fans invaded the field after the final whistle to celebrate, although they were quickly brought under control to allow the trophy ceremony to go forward.
+There was more chaos at the final whistle when Napoli fans invaded the pitch to celebrate, although they were quickly brought under control to allow the trophy ceremony to go forward.

-“It certainly wasn’t a great scene, what we displayed today alongside football,” said Demetrio Albertini, vice president of Italian soccer’s governing body.
+“It certainly wasn’t a great scene, what we displayed today alongside football,” Italian football federation vice president Demetrio Albertini said.
 “For a football lover like me, it was an ugly display.”